JavierCabezas/expenses/Important commands.md

       end
     end

     Finish the process by running rake db:migrate

 How to add new gems (extensions):

     First we must add the gem on the Gemfile file (that's redundant)
     Ex: gem "selectize-rails"

     Then we must run bundle install so Rails will take care of installing the gems that we defined before After that the extension installed by the gem is ready to use.

+How to validate two fields at the same time:

+    validates_uniqueness_of :field1, :scope => :field2
+    In this software we can have the same month or the same year, but we can repeat the same month and year in the same record. validates_uniqueness_of :month, :scope => :year